joernmalzahn/OpenRobotDatabase/README.md

 Keeping the database up-to-date is hard and time consuming work.
 Any support, contribution and help is grately appreciated and of course credited.

-Even if you don't feel to have enough knowldege about GitHub, pushes, commits, pull requests, YAML and databases, programming or open source in general, **you can still contribute** and help others and be part of creating  something great!
+Even if you don't feel to have enough knowldege about GitHub, pushes, commits, pull requests, YAML and databases, programming or open source in general, **you can still contribute** and be part of creating something great!
 While this holds for any open source project, **the Open Robot Database in particular will benefit from**:

 - sharing the knowledge about the existence of the Open Robot Database mouth-to-mouth or on social networks
 - notifications about new robots to add